koraydns/Stellar-Anomaly-Detector/README.md

 * Download the sample data file MAST_allmix_100_with_anomaly_JWST.csv from this repository, or use your own JWST dataset.
 The dataset should contain the following columns: s_ra, s_dec, t_min, t_max, t_exptime, em_min, em_max.

 **2. Prepare Your Environment:**
 * Ensure you have Python installed on your system.
 You will need Python 3.7 or later.
-The project was developed in Python 3.11 environment.
+The project was developed in **Python 3.11 environment**.
 * Install the necessary Python libraries by running:

 ```bash